Everything You Need to Know About Owning Your Dream Holiday Home with Wood Leisure

 Q: How much are pitch/site fees and what does this include?

-A: The pitch fees start from £2,100 this includes rates and water and maintaining the grounds of the park.
-Rates at Campsie Glen are invoiced separately.
+A: The pitch fees start from £2,500, this includes rates and water and maintaining the grounds of the park.

-Q: How is gas and electric supplied and charged?
+Q: How are gas and electric supplied and charged?

 A: Gas and electric is metered into your holiday home and invoiced out three times per year subject to an administration/availability charge.
-Gas is bottled at our Campsie Glen Holiday Park.
-Gas and electric is charged at the pass thru rate.
+Gas is bottled at our Campsie Glen & Callander Woods holiday parks.
+Gas and electric is charged at the pass-through rate.

 Q: Is there free Wi-Fi on the park?